orbs-network/orbs-contract-sdk/README.md

 ### 1. Write a simple contract

-Let's write a simple counter contract.
+Let's write a simple example that implements a counter.
 This will be our code [`counter.go`](https://github.com/orbs-network/orbs-contract-sdk/blob/master/go/examples/counter/counter.go)

 ```go
 package main